logigator/logigator/src/help/en/get-started.md

 <div class="margin-left">
 Placed Elements can be edit in the Settings box located in the bottom-right corner of the screen.

-There you can configure settings like the direction, amount of inputs, amount of outputs of components.
+There you can configure settings like the direction, amount of inputs or amount of outputs of components.

 </div>
 </div>